Approximating the moments of marginals of high-dimensional distributions

-\begin{proof}[Proof of Theorem~\ref{norm}.]
-By homogeneity, we can assume that $L=1$.
+Taking union bound over $k \le N$ completes the proof. \end{pf} \begin{pf*}{Proof of Theorem~\ref{norm}} By homogeneity, we can assume that $L=1$.
 Also, by decomposing $I$ in three sets of roughly equal cardinality we see that it suffices to prove the conclusion for the subsets $I$ of cardinality $|I| \le N/2$.

 Denote by $\EE$ the event in the conclusion of Lemma~\ref{Xi sum squared}.
-If $\EE$ holds, then the assumptions \eqref{Xi deterministic} of Decoupling Proposition~\ref{decoupling} are satisfied for every $s$ and every subset $(X_i)_{i \in E}$, $E \subseteq \{1,\ldots,N\}$, $|E|=s$, and with parameters $K_1 = K$, $K_2^4 = C_q t^2 K^2 (N/s)^{4/q}$.
-So, in view of application of Decoupling Proposition~\ref{decoupling}, we consider $B = B(K,\d)$ and $M_1 = M_1(q,\d, t)$ defined as
+If $\EE$ holds, then the assumptions (\ref{Xi deterministic}) of decoupling Proposition~\ref{decoupling} are satisfied for every $s$ and every subset $(X_i)_{i \in E}$, $E \subseteq\{1,\ldots,N\}$, $|E|=s$, and with parameters $K_1 = K$, $K_2^4 = C_q t^2 K^2 (N/s)^{4/q}$.
+So, in view of application of decoupling Proposition~\ref{decoupling}, we consider $B = B(K,\delta)$ and $M_1 = M_1(q,\delta, t)$ defined as

-Note that we can assume that $C_q' \ge 8$, which we will use later.
+Note that we can assume that $C_q' \ge8$, which we will use later.